Characters sit in an awkward semi-circle around a table so as to avoid anyone sitting with their backs to the camera/audience.

 - Used in The Breakfast Club, during the scene where the teenagers are sitting on the floor and opening up to each other.

-- Averted in Friends at Monica's place but played straight as an arrow at Central Perk; apparently the couch is directly facing the back wall.
+- Averted in Friends at Monica's place but played straight as an arrow at Central Perk, and we never see what the rest of the place looks like but the cast is always conveniently on one couch or some nearby chairs facing the camera.

 - The Big Bang Theory uses this, with a couch and two chairs in an approximate L-shape.
-Justified by the television in the apartment, as it makes sense that everyone should be able to see the TV from their seat.
+Justified by the television in the apartment, since it (conveniently) happens to be placed where the audience would be and it would make sense for everyone to be able to see the TV from their seat.

 - Are You Being Served? featured this in lunchroom scenes, where all the main characters sat crammed together on one side of a long table.

-- Justified on How I Met Your Mother, as they usually sit at a booth at a bar with a chair on the side opposite the audience just because that would be the most convenient place to put a chair.
+- Justified on How I Met Your Mother, as they usually sit at a booth in a bar with a chair on the side opposite the audience just because that would be the most convenient place to put a chair.
+On the few occasions where they sit somewhere else, it's at a corner booth in the back which again naturally justifies the angle.

 - The ladies of The View form a Social Semi-Circle around a lovely half of a table.